JIC Hydraulic Fittings : A Complete Guide

 1. What is a JIC hydraulic fitting?

-JIC fittings are produced according to SAE J514 and ISO 8434-2 standards.
-A complete set of JIC fittings includes a sleeve, nut, and body, with the body featuring a 37-degree flared seating surface.
-These fittings are commonly referred to as flared fittings in the industry.
-They are designed for use in various sectors, particularly in high-pressure applications.
+JIC fittings accede to SAE J514 and ISO 8434-2 standards.
+JIC fitting parts include a sleeve, nut, and body, with a 37-degree flared seating surface.
+These fittings are referred to as flared fittings.
+They are often used in various sectors, particularly in high-pressure applications.

 2. What is the difference between JIC and AN fittings?